A poor or bad credit score makes it unlikely that you will easily qualify for a regular credit card.

 - Credit limit: $500 – $10,000

-The Home Trust Secured No-Fee Visa is a no-fee secured credit card that boasts an approval rate above 95%.
+The Home Trust Secured No-Fee Visa is a no-fee secured credit card with an approval rate above 95%.

 If you are looking for a credit card that can help you repair or rebuild your credit, this card works, and approval is almost guaranteed unless you are currently in bankruptcy.